The God & Devil Show

 The God & Devil Show is an American adult animated web series that had a successful run from 1999 to 2001.
 The show was produced and developed by Mondo Media and was created by Aubrey Ankrum, who went on to create Happy Tree Friends.

 Overview

 The God & Devil Show parodies many talk shows that feature celebrity interviews.
 The show features God as an old man with many flaws and misunderstanding of the modern world, and the devil as a promiscuous woman who enjoys the misfortune of the other characters.
 All the episodes feature an interview with a celebrity that usually goes wrong at some point, leading to further misfortune.
 At the end of every episode, the viewer is able to choose if they want to send the celebrity to Heaven or Hell by clicking the button of "God" or "The Devil".
-In Heaven the celebrity would get something good and would end the episode by saying this is heaven.
-In Hell the celebrity would get something bad and will end the episode by screaming Nooooooooooooooo!".
+In Heaven, the celebrity gets something good and ends the episode by saying, "This is heaven."
+In Hell, the celebrity gets something bad and ends the episode by screaming "Nooooooooooooooo!".